 For me, it is a privilege to witness the personal growth of the individuals we support as they gain the confidence and skills to fulfil their dreams and access activities of choice within their community.
 A key focus for the future is to continue the great work being delivered now while working towards an improved person centred and individualised service that is not dictated by group size but by individual choice.

-I am looking forward to continuing what I call my ‘journey of a lifetime’ leading Crosslinks Inc. into the changing environment of 2018 and how we can continue to provide better services and support to people with disAbility.
+I am looking forward to continuing what I call my ‘journey of a lifetime’ leading Crosslinks Inc. into the changing environment of the future and how we can continue to provide better services and support to people with disability.